jetpackpilots/IBView/README.md

 ## Purpose

 Storyboards and nibs are great.
 But they tend to be used in a very view controller centric way.
-Custom view subclasess where the UI of the view exists in it's own nib have always been possible.
+Custom view subclasses where the UI of the view exists in it's own nib have always been possible.
 The problem is that Xcode does not provide a standard implementation and you must rely on your own code to load the nibs.
 That's where IBView comes in.
 When subclassing IBView you can now design your view's user interface in a separate nib just for the view itself, while IBView takes